SenseLogic/GENESIS/README.md

 --input_folder . : input folder (current folder by default)
 --output_folder = : output folder (same as input_folder by default)
 --recursive : also process sub folders
+--style : fix indent style
---join_lines : join source code lines written in Allman style --verbose : show the processing messages
+--verbose : show the processing messages
 --debug : show the debugging messages
 --fatal : abort execution in case of an error